Additive Manufacturing Market

 July 2022 - Toyota started producing stock parts using HP Multi Jet Fusion 3D printing and sold them alongside conventionally manufactured spares.
 This will assist the automotive company in optimizing the designs and lead times of newly-developed parts.

-Global Additive Manufacturing Segment Analysis
+Additive Manufacturing Market Segment Analysis

 In this report, the Global Additive Manufacturing Market has been segmented by Industry Type, Materials, Material Type, Application and Geography.